salcedoe/MtMdocs/docs/slicer/CTACardioSegment.md

 ## Segmentation

 For this exercise, we will segment the Kidneys, the Aorta, and the Lungs.
+When you segment, you actually create a new volume that is the same size as the original volume (same number of voxels).
+This segmentation volume is said to mask the original volume.
+Segmentation volumes can be either binary volumes (true or false) or label maps, which use whole numbers to indicate connected regions.
+For this exercise, for example, we will create a segmentation of the Right Kidney.
+In this segmentation volume, all voxels pertaining to the right kidney will be labeled with a value, like 1.
+This is not an intensity value, but a label — that's why they are called label maps.
+We will also segment the Left Kidneys — all those voxels will be labeled with a different value, like 2.
+And so on.
+Everywhere that is not segmented will have a label of 0.

-### Crop
+### Crop Volume

 Segmentation projects are often memory intensive.
 So, is often useful to crop the volume down to the bare minimum needed for the segmentation project.
 For analysis of the segmentations, it is also useful to resample the voxels so that they are isotropic.

+#### Create ROI

 1. Switch to the `Volume Rendering` module
 2. Enable and display the crop ROI